ankit952/Playit/README.md

 # Playit
-It is a simple mediaplayer desktop app
+It is a simple mediaplayer desktop app which is made with the help of java, javaFxScenebuilder